MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-application-control-infrastructure.md

 ### Installing
 Install Windows Admin Center on your WDAC enforced server or client machine just like you normally would.
 If the above requirements are met, Windows Admin Center should install and function as normal.

-For the preview, Windows Admin Center must be installed within the same Active Directory (AD) as your managed server or clusters.
-Cross-domain management is not yet supported.

 ### Connecting
 Connect to your WDAC enforced server, client, or cluster machines like you normally would.
-Once these connections are added to Windows Admin Center, you'll see a **tag** on the connections page indicating that this connection has WDAC enforced.
-Upon connecting to your server, you can track the enforcement status by a field on the **Overview** page.
+Upon connecting to your server, you can track the enforcement status by the "PowerShell Language Mode" field on the **Overview** page.
+If the value of this field is "Constrained", then WDAC is being enforced.

 When you connect to a WDAC enforced cluster for the first time, it may take a few minutes for Windows Admin Center to set up connection to your cluster.
 Subsequent connections won't have a delay.